cscart/docs/en/user_guide/settings/checkout.rst

 * **Default option for the "New customer" section at the "Sign in"**—choose the default radio button in the *New customer* section—*Register* or *Checkout as guest*.

-* **Display "Payment method" step**—if you enable this section, then customers will be able to choose the desired payment method at checkout.
+* **Display "Payment method" step**—if you enable this setting, then the *Billing Options* section will appear at checkout, and customers will be able to choose the desired payment method.

-* **Display "Shipping method" step**—if you enable this section, then customers will be able to choose the desired shipping method at checkout.
+* **Display "Shipping method" step**—if you enable this setting, then the *Shipping Options* section will appear at checkout, and customers will be able to choose the desired shipping method.

   .. note::